Corneille Wellens: Personal life

 Wellens was born in Etterbeek on 14 July 1905.
-Zijn vader was groothandelaar in hout te Etterbeek.
+His father was a wood bulk importer in Etterbeek.
+He graduated as Civil Engineer from the Catholic University of Leuven.

 Wellens married Marguerite du Castillon (grand-daughter of François Hoebeke, founder and owner of Top Bronnen), and was the father of banker Jean-Pierre Wellens (1935–2023), former director of ING Bank, of BBL, and of Brouwerij Haacht, president of the International Primary Market Association and co-creator of the Eurobonds.

 Wellens died in Uccle on 9 October 1994, at the age of 89.